Program Evaluation with Remotely Sensed Outcomes: Additional Theoretical Results and Discussion

 \begin{assumption}[Stability with time variation] Suppose Assumption~\ref{assumption:stability} holds replacing $(D,Y,R)$ with $(D_t,Y_{t'},R_{t''})$. \end{assumption}

 Assumption~\ref{assumption:stability_timing} remains the main assumption of our framework: $S\indep R_{t''}|D_t,Y_{t'}$.
-In an experiment with time variation, stability now requires that the conditional distribution of the RSV $R_{t''}$ given $(D_t,Y_{t'})$ is stable across the experimental and observational samples.
-Importantly, the RSV may be collected at a later time than the outcome.
-Figure~\ref{fig:stability} provides empirical evidence supporting this assumption.
+In an experiment with time variation, stability now requires that the conditional distribution of the remotely sensed variable $R_{t''}$ given $(D_t,Y_{t'})$ is stable across the experimental and observational samples.
+Importantly, the remotely sensed variable may be collected at a later time than the outcome.
+Figure~\ref{fig:smartcards_stability_other_outcomes} provides empirical evidence supporting this assumption.

 \begin{assumption}[No direct effects with time variation] Suppose Assumption~\ref{assumption:observational}(ii) holds replacing $(D,Y,R)$ with $(D_t,Y_{t'},R_{t''})$. \end{assumption}